 The BFD is seeking citizen journalists to write news articles for us in a voluntary capacity.

-Regular contributor Lionred reported on a disaster in Lostwithiel, Cornwall at the end of last year, providing both commentary and photos of what was happening.
-This year he has been reporting on the coup in Myanmar.
+Regular contributor Lionred in 2020 reported on a disaster in Lostwithiel, Cornwall providing both commentary and photos of what was happening.
+In 2021 he wrote regular reports on the coup in Myanmar.

 Would You like to Become a Citizen Journalist?
 You Might Be One Already.

 If you use social media to tell others what is going on in your community or to shed light on current events around you, you’re already doing the work of a citizen journalist.